Droidpro1/Cpp-Noded_Theater/README.md

 Problem: I have been hired by the owner of a very small movie theater to develop the backend for an online ticket reservation system.
 The program should display the current seating arrangement and allow the patron to select seats.
 A report should be generated at the end of the program to specify for each individual auditorium and overall for all auditoriums how many seats were sold/unsold and how much money was earned.

 Details: The theater is stored as an Auditorium object.
 This object essentially acts as a "2D linked list" of TheaterSeat nodes derived from the baseNode class, and is created by reading a file in the project directory named "A1.txt".
+This should be placed in the directory of your executable.
 Displaying A1.txt would be as follows:

       ABCDEFGHIJKLMNOPQRST